Rombusevil/stagediff/README.md

-# gg
+# stagediff
 Git utility to diff-add-commit faster

 ![alt tag](https://github.com/Rombusevil/gg/blob/master/docs/gg_screenshot.png)

 ### Description
-gg will list all your git commited files that have modifications not staged for commit yet.
+stagediff will list all your git commited files that have modifications not staged for commit yet.

 It let's you review the changes using difftool, select files for staging and commit them.